tomas-sucena/2022-FEUP-LDTS/docs/README.md

 **Consequences**

-Using the Composite pattern, we have achieved the following:

 - Our code is easier to interpret, as the purpose of most classes can be pinpointed if we examine the classes it extends or the interfaces it implements.
 - Unit testing is more efficient, as we can test several classes at a time (provided they share the same properties)